-Second phase completed in march 2017
+Third phase completed in April 2018

 Sweden has always been a trailblazer with regards to legislation and handling of property data.
 First we had the registry on paper, in the '70s it was transferred into the digital domain with EDP (Electronic Data Processing) as it was called back then.
 We believe the blockchain is the new generation technology for our field of work and this project has reinforced the belief.
 We now start facing questions on how to get this into production.

 We have great hope in being able to save time and increase the strength of our offering, but also increase the security and control.
 Real estate transactions has been a forgotten track in the blockchain development but it is core for our business.
 As a small bank with a modern IT system, we have the possibility to be flexible and evaluate new technologies.